Eddy3129/snap-solve/README.md

-# Petition Program - Getting Started Guide
+# SnapSolve - Getting Started Guide

-Welcome to the Petition Program project!
+Welcome to the SnapSolve project!
 Follow the steps below to set up and run the project on your local machine.
 Ensure you have all the prerequisites installed for a smooth start.

 ## Prerequisites
 - [Node.js](https://nodejs.org/)